Zach-Clare/half_finished/content/Work/SMILE/Fitting tool workflow.md

 Anyway, you can then pass your filename to whichever fitting function within the `Fitting` class you'd like to use.
 This is the meat of the whole tool, I think.
 This is the science.
 Tweaking the error function in the `assessor` class to reflect your problem space is very important.

->I should refactor the assessor function and clean up the error functions.
+> [!info] I should refactor the assessor function and clean up the error functions.

 Once you have your result object, pass it to the `Results` class and it'll keep a hold of it.
 When you've done all the fits you'd like to do, call the `Result:writeJson()` method and it should record it in your file of choice.

+> [!info] It would be better to write results line by line, rather than all at the end.
+One error will lose all the results!
 ## Visualising results
 Instantiate the `Results` class, pass in your JSON file with `results.readJson(filename)` and then call `results.analyse()`.
 That will fill out `Results`' properties with a bunch of data you can use.